orca-so/whirlpools/docs/whirlpool/docs/03-Getting Started/03-Provide Liquidity/02-Adjust Liquidity.md

 - **Inputs:**
     - `rpc`: A Solana RPC client used to communicate with the blockchain
-    - `poolAddress`: The address of the Liquidity Pool where you want to open a position.
+    - `poolAddress`: The address of the Liquidity Pool where you want to adjust a position.
     - `param`: Defines how you want to provide or withdraw liquidity.
 This can be done in one of three ways:
         - `liquidity`: Specify the liquidity to add or remove.
         - `tokenA`: Specify how much of tokenA to add or withdraw